 With sponsorship, you can provide immersive custom experiences to your audience that would not be possible with any other kind of marketing.
 For instance, there are pop-up stalls with exciting games that you could set up or a pre-event giveaway that also serves as a countdown to the event in question.
-This not only excites their interest but also gives them a feeling of exclusivity, as they are enjoying attention from your brand that other customers are not getting.
+A great way to build excitement around your event is to give guests gifts like luggage tags, custom pins, Pop Sockets, etc. This not only excites their interest but also gives them a feeling of exclusivity, as they are enjoying attention from your brand that other customers are not getting.

 3. Bountiful customer goodwill

 There is the immense benefit of generating customer goodwill.
 It is a well-known fact that people tend to look with favor upon those who like the same things they do.
 The customer already feels excited about the event in question, and a brand that allies itself with the event can enjoy some of that excitement too.